Kristopher Green interned at Asphalt Green in New York City. —Photo courtesy of ExpandED Schools

 3. Provide high school students with out-of-school-time experiences that cultivate their interest in and prepare them for college and careers.

-Using the After School Matters (ASM) apprenticeship model, ASAP was developed by The After-School Corporation (TASC), Boston After School & Beyond and the Providence After School Alliance, in partnership with the Collaborative for Building After-School Systems (CBASS) and with technical support from ASM.
+Using the After School Matters (ASM) apprenticeship model, ASAP was developed by ExpandED Schools (formerly TASC), Boston After School & Beyond and the Providence After School Alliance, in partnership with the Collaborative for Building After-School Systems (CBASS) and with technical support from ASM.
 Recognizing that high school students vote with their feet and therefore require different strategies, activities and supports than elementary and middle school students, CBASS looked to After School Matters, the nation’s largest and most demonstrably successful apprenticeship program for teens, to inform the development of the ASAP multi-city demonstration project.
-ASAP was piloted with 40 participants in spring 2008 by TASC, in partnership with two community based organizations, and in 2009, ASAP expanded within New York, added initiatives in Boston and Providence, and with 15 community partners reached more than 220 youth in sports and arts disciplines.
+ASAP was piloted with 40 participants in spring 2008 by ExpandED Schools (formerly TASC), in partnership with two community based organizations, and in 2009, ASAP expanded within New York, added initiatives in Boston and Providence, and with 15 community partners reached more than 220 youth in sports and arts disciplines.

 Launched in 2008, ASAP offers teens stipended eight-week apprenticeships where they learn a craft alongside a master practitioner, followed by six-week paid summer internships where students apply the skills that they have acquired working with younger kids as coaches, umpires, lifeguards and arts instructors.
 ASAP goes beyond job placement to provide teens with leadership training, exposure to careers, and introduces the next generation of leaders to the education and youth development fields.